xcuadrado/api/README.md

 **Params**

     website_url: the url of the vendor without http, required.
     compact: return a compact version of the performance page.
+This option removes the header and the footer from the layout.
     width: the width in px of the performance page.
-This only works if you request with the compact parameter.
     height: the height in px of the performance page.
-This only works if you request with the compact parameter.

 **Example**

     GET /users/foo.com/performance
     GET /users/foo.com/performance?compact=true&width=300&height=300

 **Response**